 In 2015, The Knights launched a partnership with BRIC with support from the Andrew W. Mellon Foundation.
 As part of that initiative, The Knights performed with master violinist Gil Shaham on a North American tour, and on Shaham's Grammy-nominated recording of Prokofiev's Second Violin Concerto.
-This partnership has been continued, as The Knights’ launch their first Brooklyn Home Season, in residence at BRIC.
+This partnership has been continued, as The Knights’ launch their first Brooklyn Home Season in 2016-17, in residence at BRIC.
 Each Home Season residency includes evening performances, family concerts, and engagement programs for local audiences, families, and public school students.
 The residencies allow The Knights to incubate their artistry and explorations at home, expanding connections within communities through music, before representing the best of Brooklyn around the globe.
 October saw the orchestra’s Opening Weekend, with a musical program featuring Master Peter’s Puppet Show, a multimedia concert with visual artist Kevork Mourad.
-December’s concerts celebrate a Brooklyn Schubertiade, showcasing local artists in an intimate salon evening of art, poetry, and music, and including Pulitzer Prize-winning poet Paul Muldoon reading the world premiere of a new poem, set to music by The Knights.
+December’s concerts celebrated a Brooklyn Schubertiade, showcasing local artists in an intimate salon evening of art, poetry, and music, where Pulitzer Prize-winning poet Paul Muldoon read the world premiere of a new poem, set to music by The Knights.
 February’s program highlights the world premiere of a new work by Andy Akiho, winner of the 2015 Rome Prize; and April showcases mainstays of classical canon alongside new Brooklyn composers, including works by Haydn, Mozart, and Gabriel Kahane.